Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 Source: S.W.15

 Sections on data setup, actions and assertions must be as short as possible.
 This approach minimizes the fragility of test cases.
-Long test cases instead are long to run and poorly debuggable since the fault is more difficult to trace back.
+Long test cases instead are expensive to run and poorly debuggable since the fault is more difficult to trace back.

 See also: R.W.8.2